sushil2601/javaScript_practise/REACT.md

 Ans :-
     Parent provides a callback function to child and then child component can then invoke this callback to pass data back to the parent.

+Q. How to Know If There’s a Performance Issue
+Ans:-
+    .Symptoms in the UI :-

+        .App feels slow or laggy

+        .Delayed rendering after user interaction

+        .Large bundle sizes

+        .High CPU usage during re-renders

+        .Scroll jank (choppy or delayed scrolling)

+        .Frequent re-rendering of components without need

+    .Tools & Techniques to Detect Performance Problems :-

+        .React Developer Tools (Profiler Tab) :- Ideal for: Component-level performance analysis

+            Use the "Profiler" tab to:

+                .Record renders

+                .See which components re-render

+                .See how long each render takes

+                .Spot unnecessary re-renders

+        .Chrome DevTools (Performance Tab) :-

+            .Record a timeline trace during user interaction.

+            Look for:

+                .Long tasks (>50ms)

+                .Excessive scripting or layout time

+                .Recalculating styles

+                .Paint bottlenecks

+            .Ideal for: Browser-level bottlenecks (not just React)

+        .Use console.log to Track Renders (Basic Debugging)

+        .Install why-did-you-render Package :- npm install @welldone-software/why-did-you-render

+            .In development mode, it detects unnecessary re-renders.

+        .Bundle Analyzer :- npm install --save-dev webpack-bundle-analyzer

+            .Large bundles slow down app load and performance.

+            .Use webpack-bundle-analyzer to inspect your bundle size.

+        .Grafana is an open-source data visualization and monitoring tool, similar to Kibana.

+            .It is used to analyze, query, and visualize metrics and logs.

+            .Visualization focus -->Time-series, graphs, alerts	-->Logs, metrics, security, dashboards

+            .Use Case in React or Frontend Projects

+                .Grafana is not used inside React apps, but it monitors and analyzes:

+                    .Performance of backend APIs

+                    .CPU, memory, disk usage of your servers

+                    .Response times, error rates, latency

+                    .Application logs (with Loki)

+                Example:-

+                If your React app is deployed on a cloud server:

+                    .Grafana can show how many users are hitting the app

+                    .How fast the backend responds

+                    .How much memory/CPU it's using

 Q What is Memoization?
 Ans :-
         In programming,memoization is an optimization technique that makes applications more efficient and hence faster.